Hint at an axion-like particle from the redshift dependence of blazar spectra

+In view of our later needs, we also report the plot the values of $K^{\rm ALP}_{\rm em} (z)$ from Table V of the SM in Fig.~\ref{fig2SM}.

+Yet, before claiming that our goal has been achieved, we have to make sure that the above results do not arise from a selection bias.
+This is done in Appendix 4 of the SM.

+As a consequence, we have indeed succeeded in getting rid of the VHE BL Lac spectral anomaly.
+We stress that it is an {\it automatic} consequence of the ALP scenario, and not an {\it ad hoc} requirement as in the case discussed in Sect.
+5.

-Clearly, for any choice of $L_{\rm dom}$ the best-fitting procedure fixes the values of $\xi$ and $\chi^2_{\rm red, ALP}$.
-Even though we have taken realistic values for $L_{\rm dom}$, in the absence of any information about its actual value it can well happen that other interesting results can emerge for different values of $L_{\rm dom}$.
+We remark in passing that it can be shown that for any given choice of $L_{\rm dom}$ the above statistical procedure fixes the values of $\xi$ and $\chi^2_{\rm red, ALP}$.
+Even though we have taken realistic values for $L_{\rm dom}$, in the lack of any reliable information about its actual value it can well happen that other interesting results can emerge for different values of $L_{\rm dom}$.

-Let us summarize somewhat schematically the main achievements offered by the present scenario, especially emphasizing analogies and differences with respect to the situation based on conventional physics (considered in Sections III and IV).